 Mixed vegetable mandi

 I was asked to make a light curry of mixed vegetables for a close friend who is on a very limited diet.
-I wanted to stay away from the heavier North Indian jalfrezi style curries due to their richness, but was unwilling to compromise on flavor or quality.
-This was the dish that popped out of my library.
-It may look like it is long, but the recipe is really quite simple and takes less that 30 minutes to make.
+Due to their richness, I wanted to stay away from the heavier North Indian jalfrezi-style curries, but I was unwilling to compromise on flavour or quality.
+This dish popped out of my library.
+It may look like it is long, but the recipe is really quite simple and takes less than 30 minutes to make.

-A light, fragrant recipe that is quite versatile and loaded with any vegetables you can imagine.
-Although I have used a few here, you can consider eggplants, drumsticks, cauliflower, okra, peas, or any vegetable that you love.
+It is a light, fragrant, versatile recipe loaded with any vegetables you can imagine.
+Although I have used a few here, you can consider eggplants, drumsticks, cauliflower, okra, peas, or any vegetable you love.
 The light rice broth curry is delicate and gently spiced for those with gentle stomachs, you can of course reduce the spices further to suit your dietary needs.
-Each vegetable adds its own nuance to the flavor profile, and the tartness from the tamarind is light adding a wonderful tanginess to the curry.
+Each vegetable adds its own nuance to the flavor profile, and the tartness from the tamarind is light, adding a wonderful tanginess to the curry.
 Also, check out the wonderful Chettinad spinach mandi (Keerai mandi) on this blog.

 Ingredients: